Shunrō Oshikawa: Influences and later works

-The film versions were considerably different from the original, both due to the addition of Science Fiction and Fantasy elements such as a kaiju and because the handling of Oshikawa's nationalist themes was naturally influenced by Japan's profound grappling with this issue in the aftermath of the Second World War.
+The film versions were considerably different from the original, both due to the addition of Science Fiction and Fantasy elements such as a kaiju and because the handling of Oshikawa's nationalist themes was influenced by Japan's American-enforced transformation into a secular and pacifistic culture after the Surrender of Japan.

 The "Bukyō Sekai" magazine survived its founder and continued publication after Oshikawa's death, until 1923.

 The book Kaidanji: Oshikawa Shunrō, by Jun'ya Yokota and Shingo Aizu, won the Nihon SF Taisho Award for 1988.